 Join us as we sample and engage in these powerful tools (including meditations, discussions and presentations) designed especially for us to build resilience during these turbulent times.
 We strongly recommend that you commit to the complete four session course, as it represents a journey from distress to hope.

-There will also be a full day Active Hope workshop to go deeper into the practices – all welcome, whether you are able to attend the weekly course or not.
+There will also be a full day Active Hope workshop on 22nd March to go deeper into the practices – all welcome, whether you are able to attend the weekly course or not.

 This course has grown from the work of Joanna Macy, David Loy and Bikkhu Analayo.
 To go deeper, we recommend you read their books: